2026 ACPA-Michigan Award Information

 Chapter Awards

-These awards are presented at the 2025 Annual Convention in Long Beach, CA. Nominations are reviewed by the Annual Conference Committee.
-We are proud to recognize our membership for their contributions to the field!
+These awards are presented at the ACPA Annual Convention.
+Nominations are reviewed by the ACPA-Michigan Leadership Team, and we are proud to recognize our membership for their contributions to the field!

 (1) Colleen Lindsay-Bailey Outstanding Service Award - This award recognizes an individual who has made significant contributions and meaningful impact to ACPA-MI and the larger Association or the profession.
 This individual has demonstrated outstanding leadership and continued service toward ACPA-MI.
 Colleen Lindsay-Bailey served the ACPA-Michigan board of directors as treasurer from 2003 through 2018 in addition to serving on the Presidential Team from 2013-2016.
 Colleen has served as a student affairs educator at Grand Valley State University for 21 years in various roles and capacities - mostly in Housing and Residence Life leading the Residence Education Team.
 She has served in multiple university presidential acceleration teams for advancing innovation and student support and served as the Administrative Professional Chairperson representing all AP staff at GVSU.